bamerman/tech-writing-workshop/barista-training-manual.md

 <!--Add isolated image titled "Diagram of coffee plant anatomy" here-->

 <a name="coffee-plants">**Coffee plants**</a><br>
-Coffee plants–genus **coffea**–come in different **species** and **varietals** that produce coffee with unique sensory characteristics. **Coffea arabica** and **Coffea robusta** are the most common species of coffee plants, with Coffea arabaca being more sought after because of its superior aroma and flavor.
+Coffee plants come in different **species** and **varietals** that produce coffee with unique sensory characteristics. **Coffea arabica** and **Coffea robusta** are the most common species of coffee plants, with Coffea arabaca being more sought after because of its superior aroma and flavor.
 The varietals of each species of coffee plant also affect the way coffee will taste.
 To learn more about coffee plants, see <a href="#species-and-varietals">species and varietals</a>.

 <a name="origin">**Origin**</a><br>
 The place coffee is grown–its **origin**–also matters.
 Because coffee plants thrive in tropical climates, most coffee is grown in a ring of regions near the equator called the **coffee belt**.
 Each of the places within the coffee belt also affect the way coffee tastes, which is why coffee is often named after its origin.
 For example, *Sumatra* signals coffee that will taste earthy and zesty; *Ethiopa Yirgacheffe* signals sweet and floral.
 To learn more about origin, see <a href="#countries-and-regions">countries and regions</a>.